indygreg/PyOxidizer/docs/config_api.rst

 ``PythonPackagingPolicy`` instances have the following methods:

+``register_resource_callback(func)``
+   This method registers a Starlark function to be called when resource objects are created.
+The passed function receives 2 arguments: this ``PythonPackagingPolicy`` instance and the resource (e.g.
+   ``PythonSourceModule``) that was created.

+   The purpose of the callback is to enable Starlark configuration files to mutate resources upon creation so they can globally influence how those resources are packaged.

 ``set_preferred_extension_module_variant(name, value)``
    This method will set a preferred Python extension module variant to use.
 See the documentation for ``preferred_extension_module_variants``